shahadalmutairi863/Arabic-Dialect-Classification_Project/README.md

 ---

-📍 *University of Jeddah – Applied College – Diploma in Data Science ( 2025 / 2026 )*
+📍 *University of Jeddah – Applied College – Diploma in Data Science.*